 Did you come up against any difficulties designing the seventh jacket for the series?

 Not especially.
 I had decided on the white aesthetic before I'd even started working on it, and I knew I wanted to show a grand family country house.
 Trying to find an image of a country house, which looked appropriate and was shot at the right angle was probably the hardest part.
 I wanted the house to look like it could have been built from bath stone and therefore suitable for the Bristol area where the house is situated.

 Can you tell us how you approached the development of the design? (processes/stages etc.)

-The process wasn't that long because I had clear sense of where I was going with it.
+The process wasn't that long because I had a clear sense of where I was going with it.
 There were a few options.
 One had an old, grand, historic ('family') car.
 Another had a couple walking down the drive instead of just the man.
-In the end everyone went for the single man.
+In the end, everyone went for the single man.
 Often, simple is the most effective.

 Now all seven covers are complete, which would you say was your favourite to design?

 I think The Sins of the Father hardback jacket is probably my favourite.
 Overall, I'm really pleased with how they all turned out and I think they look impressive when they stand side by side.